-- All families who have not taken the Interventions & Hospital Transfers class previously are required to take the class to prepare them for the possibility of a transfer to the hospital. - All first-time parents must take a 5-week series of childbirth classes (the Dar a Luz class or Blissborn). - These classes are a key part of the comprehensive care given at the birth center to prepare families for a natural birth in a birth center setting. - Exceptions may be made for late transfers (35+ weeks) who can show that they have taken classes elsewhere.
-In those cases, we expect you to take whatever classes are still available, including the Condensed birth class or part of a five-week series. - All first-time parents must take Breastfeeding, Newborn, and Carseat classes. - These classes are a key part of the comprehensive care given at the birth center to prepare families for a natural birth in a birth center setting. - All parents who have had a baby before, but have not had a baby at the birth center are required to take the Condensed childbirth class, and are strongly encouraged to take all of the other classes.
+- All first time parents must take childbirth classes including a 5-week session, breastfeeding, newborn and car seat classes.
+These classes are a key part of the comprehensive care given at the birth center to prepare families for a natural birth in a birth center setting.
+Exceptions will be made for late transfers (35+ weeks) who can show that they have taken classes elsewhere.
+In those cases, we expect you to take whatever classes are still available including the condensed class or part of a series. - All parents who have not had a baby at the birth center are required to take the condensed childbirth class and are strongly encouraged to take all of the other classes. - All families who have not taken the Intervention & Transfer class previously are required to take the class to prepare them for the possibility of a transfer to the hospital.
+Those who have attended this class have had better transfer experiences. - All clients will be tested for our routine prenatal labs including routine prenatal labs and labs or testing to rule out gestational diabetes and group B strep. - All clients will be required to get an ultrasound to determine the location of the placenta and to rule out any major problems in the fetus that would require additional care after birth.